How to Get Into Drexel Medical School

 Drexel Medical School Admission Statistics

-Drexel Medical School boasts a unique and progressive history.
+Drexel College of Medicine boasts a unique and progressive history.
 As a result, this impressive institute has an equally unique student body.
-To get a good idea of what Drexel considers their ideal candidate, let’s look at Drexel Medical School’s admissions statistics.
+To get a good idea of what Drexel considers their ideal candidate, let’s look at Drexel University Medical School’s admissions statistics

 Type Average